Python for Financial Analysis: Analyzing Stock Data

 Q4: How can I retrieve stock data using Python?

-Q5: What are some techniques I can use to analyze stock data with Python?
-Python offers a range of techniques for analyzing stock data, including:
+Q5: What techniques can I use to analyze stock data with Python?